 Consider the following steps and recommendations Existing control measures in place Any additional Controls and actions required Action by who?
 Action by when?
-Date action completed Testing When settings open to the wider cohort of children and young people, all those children and young people eligible to attend, and members of their households, will have access to testing if they display symptoms of coronavirus.
+Date action completed referring more complex cases, as necessary, following a triaging of your circumstances during the call.
+This new advice service has been introduced following a significant increase in calls to PHE's Health Protection Teams since the start of the new school term.
+The new service, working together with Health Protection Teams, aims to ensure calls are handled promptly.
+The advice service will be open Monday to Friday from 8am to 6pm and 10am to 4pm on Saturdays and Sundays.
+The DfE helpline also remains available for all other queries about coronavirus on o8oo 046 8687, including for advice on those displaying symptoms.
+Inform the LA and complete excel sheet.
+Testing When settings open to the wider cohort of children and young people, all those children and young people eligible to attend, and members of their households, will have access to testing if they display symptoms of coronavirus.
 This will enable them to get back into childcare or education, and their parents or carers to get back to work, if the test proves to be negative.
 To access testing parents will be able to use the 111 online coronavirus service if their child is 5 or over.
-Parents will be able to call 111 if their child is aged under 5. • Access to testing for teachers and other staff available to all essential workers.
+Parents will be able to call 111 if their child is aged under 5.
+Access to testing for teachers and other staff available to all essential workers.
 This includes anyone involved in education, childcare or social work - including both public and voluntary sector workers, as well as foster carers.
 See the full list of essential workers.
 Education settings as employers can book tests through an online digital portal.
-There is also an option for employees to book tests directly on the portal. • Mass testing using lateral flow tests for staff and secondary pupils • Mass testing using LFD for primary staff This information will be shared with parents through various channels including letters and the Federation website.
-List of testing centres on display in main offices and staff rooms School has registered to Gov system so that key workers can get a test more easily School has tests that they can give out to staff as and when is needed.
-Greenwich has provided mass LFT for all school staff.
+There is also an option for employees to book tests directly This information will be shared with parents through various channels including letters and the Federation website.
+List of testing centres on display in main offices and staff rooms School has registered to Gov system so that key workers can get a test more easily School has tests that they can give out to staff as and when is needed. leaders on communication - regularly HR - to continue to share this information with staff weekly on the portal.
+Mass testing using lateral flow tests for staff and secondary pupils Greenwich has provided mass LFT for all school staff.
 Leaders to encourage all staff to get tested twice a week to try and eliminate asymptomatic people from unknowingly spreading the virus.
 Secondary aged pupils to be encouraged to be tested twice before returning to school.
 Testing to be provided at school with support from LA for identifying asymptomatic people as well as 7 day serial testing for for close contacts.
-Secondary staff/Pri Pen staff - testing twice a week - Tuesday and Friday AM on site by a team from LA.
-Working well.
-Primary staff have been issued with home test kits and have been using these since 26 th Jan.
-Cleaning and catering staff have also been provided with home test kits and procedures put in place to ensure their results are reported to the schools.
-Staff have been given home test kits and have been asked to test twice a week.
-We have an electronic recording system for the results.
-The LA testing team will remain in school until the end of week beg 15/3/21.
-See secondary phase RA for exact testing plan for secondary aged pupils.
-Most vulnerable staff have had their first vaccine.
-Some other staff have had their vaccine.
-This number continues to grow. regularly x 2 week student and adult LFT.
-Many staff have had their first vaccine with an increasing number having had their second. leaders on communication - regularly HR - to continue to share this information with staff weekly PPE Due to the change in Government guidance, staff and children from Year 7 and above may choose to wear a mask when in communal areas, these will include corridors, staff workrooms, staff room, dining area and in CW for secondary pupils Where pupils in year 7 (which would be children who were aged 11 on 31 August 2020) and above are educated, we recommend that face coverings should be worn by adults and pupils when moving around the premises, outside of Staff and students will be informed that it is their choice if they wish to wear a mask at certain times of the day in certain places.
-Mask hygiene and protocol will be taught to the students.
-It will be expected that they have a reusable mask that can be washed regularly.
-Staff and pupils in the secondary phase, communal areas must wear a mask.
-Masks are optional for wearing in the classrooms at secondary.
-Facilities Manager has ensured that premises team and staff who may need to be in close contact with an unwell child have masks, gloves and aprons.
-LA Premises team Leadership First aiders LSAs
+PPE • Due to the change in Government guidance, staff and children from Year 7 and above may choose to Staff and students will be informed that it is their choice if they wish to wear a mask at certain times of the day in certain places.
+Mask hygiene and protocol will be taught to LA Premises team